 The Olympic Games have become more than just a sporting event – it’s a feast of architectural design, where countries compete for the ultimate Olympic site

 There’s nothing like the Olympic Games to bring the global community together every four years.
 The creation of this momentous sporting event dates back to the ancient Olympic Games, which were initially held in Olympia Greece over 2,700 years ago.
-Next year, Tokyo will be hosting the 2020 Summer Olympic Games in July and August.
+In 2020, Tokyo hosts the Summer Olympic Games in July and August.
 While you wait in anticipation, you can explore the top 5 former Olympic sites scattered across the world – telling tales of victory, defeat and international rivalry.

 If you’re searching for Olympic inspiration, a good place to start is the Panathenaic Stadium in Athens, where the first modern Olympic Games were held in 1896.

 As well as its stunning appearance (it’s also known as Kallimarmaro Stadium, meaning ‘beautifully marbled’), the structure is also steeped in history.
 Initially constructed as a flat running track in 330 BCE, the stadium was rebuilt using marble in 143 CE, and refurbished again in 1896 for the first ever-modern Olympic Games.
 This grand arena and main historical attraction of Athens is the only major stadium in the world made of white marble.